 Triggers to Avoid for Acid Reflux

-Just a quick note on this, as most folks who live with acid reflux have some idea of what triggers the pain, such as spicy foods, fatty foods, coffee, alcohol, or simply too much food.
+Most folks who live with acid reflux have some idea of what triggers the pain, such as spicy foods, fatty foods, sugar, chocolate, coffee, alcohol, or simply too much food.

-Medications (Prescriptions and OTC), including:
+Prescription Medications (and OTC), including:

 - Osteoporosis drugs known as bisphosphenates—including blockbusters like alendronate (Fosamax), ibandronate (Boniva), and risedronate (Actonel)